 Scope of the project

-This project intends to be a ten-year study, in collaboration with seven schools of architecture across the UK.
+This project intends to be a ten-year study, in collaboration with eight schools of architecture across the UK.
 Each year the participating schools will send a survey to their most recent cohort of Part 1 graduates and will follow up on their graduates who have previously participated in the survey.

 Individual responses will remain anonymous, and individual schools will not be named.
 The findings from each year will be published to build the analysis year on year.